Clever Laziness

 Juan Villela

-Here’s some of the stuff I use for work and procrastination.
+Here’s some of the stuff I use on the daily.

 Hardware